rackerlabs/rackspace-how-to/content/cloud-dns/nslookup-checking-dns-records-on-windows.md

 There are many reasons why you might need to check the status of your Domain Name System (DNS) records.
 For example, you might need to verify that updates are correct or troubleshoot issues with accessing a service.

-Microsoft&reg;
-Windows&reg; offers `nslookup`, a built-in tool for checking your DNS records.
+If you're a Cloud DNS user, you can view your DNS records through the Cloud Control Panel.
+In addition, Microsoft&reg; Windows&reg; offers `nslookup`, a built-in tool for checking your DNS records from the command line.

 To access `nslookup`, open a command prompt window by selecting **Start > All Programs > Accessories > Command Prompt**.